samuelgecik/digitechles/design_spec.md

 ```

 #### Design Decisions for Expanded Sidebar
-- Clicking the expand arrow (◄) transforms the sidebar to take most of the screen
+- Clicking the expand arrow (◄) in the non-expanded sidebar transforms it to take up most of the screen (~70%)
+- The sidebar expands to the left, pushing the map into a minimized state
 - Map remains visible but minimized to maintain geographical context
 - Dashboard components get ample space for detailed visualization
-- Collapse arrow (►) allows returning to the main map view
+- Collapse arrow (►) appears at the top, allowing return to the non-expanded view
-- Dashboard includes all visualizations and controls previously in bottom panel
+- Dashboard includes comprehensive visualizations and controls for the selected zone

 ### Zone Detail View (Activated on Zone Click)